Austria–Azerbaijan relations

-The diplomatic relations between Austria and Azerbaijan established in 1992 after Austria recognized the independence of Azerbaijan.
+The diplomatic relations between Austria and Azerbaijan were established in 1992 after Austria recognized the independence of Azerbaijan.
+Austria have an embassy in Baku.
+Azerbaijan has an embassy in Vienna.
+Both countries are full members of the Council of Europe.

 Overview

 Austria recognized the independence of Azerbaijan on January 15, 1992.
 On February 20, 1992 diplomatic relations between Azerbaijan and Austria were established.

-Embassy of Azerbaijan to Austria was opened in September 1995.
-The Embassy is also accredited to Slovakia, Slovenia and operates as the Permanent Mission of the Republic of Azerbaijan to OSCE.
-Galib Israfilov was appointed as the ambassador of Azerbaijan to Austria, Slovakia and Slovenia in 2011 by the President Ilham Aliyev.
+The Embassy of Azerbaijan to Austria was opened in September 1995.
+The embassy is also accredited to Slovakia, Slovenia and operates as the Permanent Mission of the Republic of Azerbaijan to OSCE.
+Galib Israfilov was appointed as the ambassador of Azerbaijan to Austria, Slovakia and Slovenia in 2011 by President Ilham Aliyev.
 He also serves as the Permanent Representative of Azerbaijan to OSCE and Vienna based UN organizations.

 Austria opened its embassy in Baku in July 2010.
 Alexander Bayerl was appointed as the ambassador in 2018.

 High-level visits

 The president of Azerbaijan Ilham Aliyev visited Austria in 2011.
 Ministers of Trade (1997), Internal affairs (2000), Youth and sport (2001), Justice (2004), Education (2004, 2010), Foreign affairs (2005, 2010, 2012), Culture and tourism (2006, 2009) of Azerbaijan visited Austria, while Austrian ministers of Foreign affairs (1999), Internal affairs (2003), Justice (2003), Economy and labor (2009), Europe and International affairs (2011) visited Azerbaijan.